riscv-android-src/toolchain-rustc/src/tools/cargo/src/doc/src/reference/specifying-dependencies.md

 [dependencies]
 rand = { git = "https://github.com/rust-lang-nursery/rand", branch = "next" }
 ```

+Once a `git` dependency has been added, Cargo will lock that dependency to the
+latest commit at the time.
+New commits will not be pulled down automatically
+once the lock is in place.
+However, they can be pulled down manually with
+`cargo update`.

 See [Git Authentication] for help with git authentication for private repos.